kedro-org/kedro-plugins/kedro-datasets/kedro_datasets_experimental/opik/README.md

 `OpikEvaluationDataset` and `LangfuseEvaluationDataset` share the same constructor signature and local file format.
 Migrating is a catalog swap plus evaluation pipeline node changes.

+> **Item identity behaves differently between platforms.** Langfuse forwards any string `id` to the API for upsert.
+Opik only forwards `id` values that are valid UUID v7 — all others are stripped and Opik auto-generates a new UUID v7 on every sync, creating a new remote row each time.
+If your local items use human-readable or non-UUID v7 `id` values, those items will accumulate new remote rows on every sync after migrating.
+To preserve stable remote identity, update your item `id` fields to valid UUID v7 values before switching to Opik.

 ### Step 1 - Update the catalog entry

 | | Langfuse | Opik |